• USD

 Vetkoek

-Vetkoek is a type of deep-fried bread made of cake flour.
-It is a local favorite that can be eaten as is, filled with beef mince, or spread with butter and jams.
+Vetkoek is a type of deep-fried bread made from cake flour.
+It is a local favorite eaten plain, filled with beef mince, or spread with butter and jam.

 Samp